Hiking Stick Maintenance

 Routine Maintenance

 1) After several months of use, your hiking stick may need maintenance.
-If the surface looks dry or faded, as if the oil finish has worn, use a linseed oil based finish.
-Birchwood Casey tru-oil offers excellent outdoor protection.
-Our Natural Finish Oil is all natural food-grade alternative.
+If the surface looks dry or faded, as if the oil finish has worn, use our Natural Finish Oil: an all natural food-grade product.
 Pay particular attention to the area of greatest wear and water immersion near the carbide tip.
 Don't overdo it!
 Finish oil treatments aren't needed if the original finish is still in good shape!
 Use very thin coats.
 Avoid a heavy build up of oil.

 Adjusting Straightness